Yale endocrine surgeon’s innovative surgical technique attracts patients from around the world

 “Putting the lab technician in the operating room is what made us, I think, the premier parathyroid center in the world,” says Udelsman.

-This Article was submitted by Mark Santore, on Friday, February 21, 2014.
+This article was submitted by Mark Santore on February 21, 2014.